annakirkpatrick/git-resources/git_workflows.md

 ```
 git status
 ```
-Look at this output and verified that all of the relevant files are listed as changes added to commit.
+Look at this output and verify that all of the relevant files are listed as changes added to commit.
 Make sure that you do not have any untracked files.
 (These will be listed as untracked in that the output of `git status` if you have any.)